jakebalek25/jakebalek25.github.io/_posts/2024-05-24-ronald-acuña-struggles.md

   - ronald acuña jr.
 ---

-As a fantasy owner of Ronald Acuña Jr. for 2 of the last 3 seasons, I must say it has been qutie fun.
+As a fantasy owner of Ronald Acuña Jr. for 2 of the last 3 seasons, I must say it has been quite fun.
 However, when I selected Acuña with the 1.1 pick in the draft this year, I thought I would be receiving a top 10 player at worst.
 So far, he has been around the 100 ranking as he struggles to return to superstar form.
 With all of his recent struggles, I have pondered trading him.
 Today, we will dive into what he has been struggling with and how he can return to the MVP player he was a season ago.

 <div style="text-align:center;">
   <img src="/images/acuna_strikeout.png" style="width:83%;" alt="Illustration of Acuña's recent struggles">